-Figure 9-X6— subelement Data field format
+Figure 9-X6—Transceiver Parameters subelement Data field format

+The Open-Loop Link Margin field is calculated using the following formula,

+OPLM = TRP + Psensitivity

-The TRP subfield indicates the total radiated power used to transmit the PPDU that contains the element, rounded up to the nearest multiple of 0.25 dBm.
-It is encoded as an 8-bit unsigned integer with values 0 through 255 representing 0 dBm through 63.75 dBm in 0.25 dBm steps.
+where TRP is the total radiated power used to transmit the PPDU that contains the element, and Psensitivity is the actual receiver sensitivity for MCS 0, in dBm, and measured as defined in 20.3.3.8.
+The field is encoded as an 8-bit unsigned integer with values 0 through 255 representing -48 to 15.75 dBm in 0.25 dBm steps.

-NOTE—The value of the TRP subfield is independent of how often or how long the STA transmits during an observation period.

-The Additional Sensitivity subfield indicates the extra receiver sensitivity of the STA, calculated as following and rounded to the nearest integer,

-Additional Sensitivity[dB] = Pmin_sensitivity – Psensitivity

-where

-Pmin_sensitivity is the receiver sensitivity, in dBm, for MCS 0 defined in Table 20-3

-Psensitivity is the actual receiver sensitivity, in dBm, measured

-The subfield is encoded as an 8-bit signed integer in the range -32 to 31.
-Values outside this range are reserved., with the value of this field is rounded to nearest integer in the range -16 to 15.
-This enables reduced sensitivity to interference.

-NOTE—STAs receiving the DMG STA Directional Transmit Activity Report frame (activity report frame for short) can use the TRP and Additional Sensitivity subfields in the frame to reduce the interference they cause to the frame transmitter.
+NOTE—STAs receiving a frame that contains the DMG STA Directional Transmit Activity Report element (activity report frame for short) can use the TRP and Additional Sensitivity subfields in the frame to reduce the interference they cause to the frame transmitter.
 To illustrate, consider STA1 receiving an activity report frame transmitted by STA2.
 Assume the following definitions,

 GRXSTA1(ϕ) STA1 receive antenna gain in the direction 𝜙 towards STA2 when it received the activity report frame; if needed, STA1 can estimate 𝜙 using the TRN fields of the PPDU that contains the activity report frame.